 With an offset account, you don’t earn interest on your savings, but the balance is deducted from your loan balance.
 This reduction in your loan balance results in a decrease in the interest you need to pay on your loan.
 Over the life of your loan, the decreased interest can add up.

 This is an important one even if you’re not a property investor, but it’s especially important to make sure you don’t end up financially strapped if an emergency arises.
 Build up and keep a cash buffer to cover any unexpected expenses that may need to be covered for your properties.

-A solid cash buffer will mean you have the money available, if needed, to cover unexpected expenses without using your savings or needing to refinance your property.
+A solid cash buffer will mean you have the finance available, if needed, to cover unexpected expenses without using your savings or needing to refinance your property.
 The amount you want to keep aside in a cash buffer will vary based on your situation.
 Talk to your accountant to review the outgoings on your property and rental yield to determine the minimum and ideal amounts of cash you should have set aside.

 Effectively managing your money is crucial, so it’s important you regularly speak with your trusted advisor not just about your property portfolio but your wider financial situation.
 This will help to make sure you’re building sustainable long-term wealth and have the means to weather any financial storms with ease.

 Do you want to attract quality tenants, minimise vacancy time, and ensure a smoother transition to tenancy?

 Our- 6 Tips For Preparing Your Investment Property For Tenants – will guide you down a more successful path!